taolicd/taolicd.github.io/_posts/blog/2019-08-08-Intro_API_blog.md

 Tip: The GET method is the default method in a web browser therefore you do not need to include it.

-## Chrome Postman
+### Chrome Postman

-To try out how REST API works, a handy plugin you can install is Chrome's Postman.
-The Postman plugin is a tool for you to learn and test API calls.
+To try out how REST API works, you can install a handy Chrome plugin called Postman.
+The Postman plugin is a tool for you to learn and test REST API requests.

 ## Where to find interesting APIs